Oil and gas in Denmark

 The Danish production of oil and gas means that Denmark and Europe is less dependent than many other countries on the world’s biggest oil and gas-producing nations, and “in-house” production of energy can prove to be a major benefit in geopolitically uncertain times.

-According to the Danish Energy Agency, the Danish production of gas is expected to exceed the consumption from 2024 until around 2042.
-Until the winter season 2023/2024 the redevelopment of Denmark’s largest gas field Tyra is under way, resulting in the temporary shutdown of a large part of the gas production.
+According to the Danish Energy Agency, the Danish production of gas is expected to exceed the consumption from 2024 until at least 2040.
 Denmark has been a net importer of oil since 2018.

 Responsible production of the necessary oil and gas